MerginMaps/docs/src/server/upgrade/index.md

    ```bash
     $ cd server/deployment/enterprise
    ```
-3. Adapt your existing `docker-compose.yml` file to the new version of images (2025.7.2).
+3. Adapt your existing `docker-compose.yml` and `docker-compose.maps.yml` file to the new version.
 4. If you have installed maps stack, change `qgis_extractor` service image version to 2025.3.0 in `docker-compose.maps.yml`.

 :::warning Version breaking change